Ayushanbhore/Unreal-Quest3-SceneSample/README.md

 2) Use the Occulsion Button to mask out the set object from the scene.
 You can notice that the ray from the joystick also vanishes at this point.

+3) Please Note that only 3-4 occlusion actors supported for now of the same domain, like if there are 8 tables in your room then only 3-4 will be occuluded (This is probably a bug will be fixed soon)

 # License